Parsons College: 1955 to 1973

-In 1966 Life magazine published an article criticizing Roberts and the college, calling him "The Wizard of Flunk Out U".

 In 1966, a new football stadium, Blum Stadium was dedicated.

+An article criticizing Roberts and the college titled "The Wizard of Flunk-Out U." was published in the 3 June 1966 issue of LIFE.
 In 1967 the NCA revoked the college's accreditation citing "administrative weakness" and a $14 million debt.
 Roberts responded with threats of a lawsuit, but the faculty voted 101 to 58 to remove Roberts from his position.
 In June 1967 the board of trustees asked for his resignation.
 William B. Munson became acting president for two months and was succeeded by Wayne E. Stamper, who served from 1967-1968.
 The school played its final season of football in 1970.
 Within a year enrollment had dropped to 2,000 students.
 The school's enrollment plunged from 5,000 to 1,500, and though accreditation was regained in the spring of that year, the upheaval of the late 1960s had fatally undermined its reputation.
 In 1973, Everett E. Hadley became acting president of the college.

 Two innovative programs, "Foreign Language - Foreign Service Institute" and "Religious Service Community," attracted new students.
 However, enrollment dropped to 925 students, and the school went into bankruptcy - permanently closing in 1973.
 Over the years Roberts had created satellite colleges that operated under the leadership of Parsons.
-They were Lea College in Albert Lea, Minn., John J. Pershing College in Beatrice, Neb.; Charles City College in Charles City, Iowa; College of Artesia in Artesia, N.M.; Hiram Scott College in Scottsbluff, Neb.; and Midwestern College in Denison, Iowa.
+They were Lea College in Albert Lea, Minnesota, John J. Pershing College in Beatrice, Nebraska; Charles City College in Charles City, Iowa; College of Artesia in Artesia, New Mexico; Hiram Scott College in Scottsbluff, Nebraska.; and Midwestern College in Denison, Iowa.
 However, by 1973, all had fallen into bankruptcy.
 In August 1974, the campus was purchased by Maharishi International University.